 Camino Financial Success Story

-We found Camino Financial to be the best options for minority business loans.
+We found Camino Financial to be the best option for minority business loans.
 But don’t take our word for it.
 Meet Oscar, a passionate business owner of a small deli shop in San Francisco, California.
 After working for two years at his favorite sandwich shop, he finally got the opportunity to acquire it, and that’s when his journey began.

 His main goal was to make some changes in the dining area to improve the customer experience.
 He also wanted to get in some new equipment to ease the work for his employees.
 Oscar tried three other lenders and he was never approved.
 He also found a merchant cash advance loan but it was too expensive.
 Then he found Camino Financial and learned it was the best fit for him.